 White Gumba's physical attributes include a sizable stupa, prayer wheels, and a number of buildings that serve as residences for monks and tourists.
 The stupa, which is the centerpiece of the monastery, is decorated with vibrant prayer flags and elaborate carvings.
 The stupa's outside circle is surrounded by prayer wheels that can be spun to send blessings out into the surrounding area.

 It is crucial to respect the monks and the site's sacredness when visiting White Gumba.
 Visitors are advised to wear modest clothing, take off their shoes before entering any structures, and avoid recording or photographing religious activities.
-Shows of affection publicly is something that is unwelcome at the Gumba.
+Shows of affection publicly is unwelcome at the Gumba.

 At White Gumba, tourists can do a variety of other things in addition to touring the monastery and taking part in religious rituals.
 They include going on hikes and exploring the nearby hills, taking in panoramic views from hilltops, and learning about Tibetan Buddhism's history and culture.